quantransform/finquant/README.md

-# FinQuant: Open-source (but experimental) rust library for quantitative financial market modelling.
+# FinQuant: Open-source (experimental) rust library for quantitative financial market modelling.

 ---
 > **Warning**
 >
 > FinQuant is an experimental project, currently incomplete and not fit for production.

-## Roadmaps (not set agenda yet)
+## Roadmaps (no set agenda yet)

 1. Basic settings
    1. Calendar
    2. Day counts
    3. Schedule generator
 2. Forex markets
-   1. Pricer - we want to more than just BS.
-For example volatility should not be the key inputs but the surface should be.
+   1. Pricer - we want more than just Black Scholes model.
+For example volatility should not be the key input; the surface should.
       1. Forward
       2. Option
    2. Simulator